Article Last Updated: November 2023

-Yes, it is better on an empty stomach as you won’t have any food to digest so it will simply flush out what is already in your system.
+Yes, but it is better on an empty stomach, as you won’t have any food to digest, so it will simply flush out what is already in your system.

-This method of gastrointestinal cleansing has been used for many years.
-It is also considered to be much safer than some of the commercial drugs for colon cleansing, such as diuretic teas or laxatives.
+It is also considered to be much safer than some of the commercial drugs for colon cleansing like diuretic teas or laxatives.

 This salt water discharge is not associated with Master Cleanse and is not a quick solution to lose weight.
 Nor will it give you permanent weight loss.